SalomePlatform/adao/doc/en/reference.rst

   EstimationOf
     This key allows to choose the type of estimation to be performed.
-It can be either state-estimation, named "State", or parameter-estimation, named "Parameters".
+It can be either state-estimation, with a value of "State", or parameter-estimation, with a value of "Parameters".
 The default choice is "State".

   StoreInternalVariables
     This boolean key allows to store default internal variables, mainly the